justin-medeiros/jmedeiros11/README.md

 ### hey there! 👋

+##About me
+My name is Justin and I am a developer currently finishing my third year of the Honours Bachelor of Science in Computer Science at Wilfrid Laurier University.

 <!--
 **jmedeiros11/jmedeiros11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.